 Medicaid Financing, Access, and Integrity

 Medicaid plays an important role in providing health care coverage for over 60 million low-income people, including children, parents and individuals who are aged or disabled.
 The program is jointly financed by the federal government and the states and costs more than $450 billion a year.
-Under the Patient Protection and Affordable Care Act, federal expenditures are expected to increase significantly as millions of additional individuals are estimated to be covered by Medicaid beginning in 2014.
+Under the Patient Protection and Affordable Care Act, federal expenditures are expected to increase significantly as millions of additional individuals gained Medicaid coverage during 2014.

 The Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS), the agency that oversees the program at the federal level, faces many challenges in overseeing payments and ensuring that children covered by Medicaid receive needed services.
 Because of concerns about inadequate federal oversight of the large and growing program, Medicaid has been designated as high risk.